What’s the Difference Between a Tracker and Variable Mortgage?

 When you’re applying for a mortgage or remortgaging, there are several different rate types to choose between, and this decision will partly determine how much you’ll pay each month.
 The right choice could save you thousands of pounds over the full mortgage term.

-There’s no rate that’s right for everyone, so it’s a matter of knowing what the different rate types are and how they work, so you can decide which is best for you.
-Here, we’ll explain the difference between a variable rate mortgage and a tracker mortgage.
+No rate’s right for everyone, so it’s a matter of knowing the different rate types and how they work so you can decide which is best for you.
+Here, we’ll explain the difference between variable rate mortgages and tracker mortgages.

 We’ll cover the following topics…